 - Allow the top half-inch to dry out between watering.

-- When the seedlings reach one inch tall, transplant to 3” inch pots.
+- When the seedlings reach one inch tall, transplant them into 3” inch pots.

 Madagascar periwinkle comes with several WARNINGS.